Remember It Better:

-The narrator first says, avoid the fight.
-"Beat it"—get out.
-In doing so, you show "how funky and strong is your fight," even if you do want to be "bad."
-A few years down the line, the narrator now takes on this ironic use of the word, bad.
-He still avoids a fight: offers a dance routine in its place like he did before.
+The narrator says first, avoid the fight.
+"Beat it," get out.
+And thus show "how funky and strong is your fight," even if you did want to be "bad."
+A few years down the line, the narrator takes on this ironic use of the word, bad.
+He still avoids a fight, offers a dance routine in its place like he did before.
 But he's tougher now.
-He's got a special outfit, with for some unknown reason many straps, belts, and buckles.
-A few years later again, the narrator is now "dangerous"—a word that had not, and has not since, been commonly used in an ironic fashion.
+He's got a special outfit, with many straps, belts, and buckles (why?).
+Another few years later, the narrator is "dangerous"—a word that had not, and has not since, been commonly used in an ironic fashion.
 Is he actually dangerous?
-Several more years later, when most have stopped caring, he assures he is invicible; at least we know that one is not ironic; it is also inconceivable.
-Michael Jackson—and Motown Records—and the entire world of "R&B" cordoned off, like any genre, especially when representing an ethnic/ minority group, from the non-genre mainstream of the music trade... "music" music....
+Several more years later, when most have stopped caring, he assures us he is invicible; at least we know that one is unironic; it is also inconceivable.
+Michael Jackson—Motown Records—the entire world of "R&B" cordoned off, like any genre, especially when representing an ethnic/ minority group, from the non-genre mainstream of the music trade... you know... "music" music....
 They want to be the leading attractions, the biggest stars.
 Then they (some) make it, accomplish that goal.
 And they look weird (Michael Jackson looks weird).
 Something is wrong.
-As it turns out, this transformation happens to any artist who gets to the top.
+As it turns out, this transformation happens to most artists who get to the top.

 Hagiography in the Present

 Indeed, Spike Lee skipping from Off the Wall to Bad is odd.
 The only explanation would seem to be: enough has been said about Thriller.
-But Lee also clearly sought out to defend Michael Jackson in these films, even if only implicitly, as most of the controversies about his personal life are ignored, for good reason: they have little to do, directly at least, with the music itself.
-An implied devaluing of Thriller does not fit this goal... so it does not get a documentary?
+But Lee also clearly sought out to defend Michael Jackson in these films, even if only implicitly, as most of the controversies about his personal life are ignored, for good reason: they have little to do, directly, with the music, or not until later songs like 'Scream' expressed a predictable celebrity descent into Narcissicism.
+An implied devaluing of Thriller does not fit this goal.
+So it does not get a documentary?
 The interviews featured in the Off the Wall film speak so highly of that album, positioning it as the culmination of the Jacksons' work to that point, that the viewer gets the hint that Thriller does not excite as much as Off the Wall.
-Of course the racial dynamic at work in Jackson's progression from Off the Wall to Thriller is paramount, but Lee's films surprisingly leave that issue looming in the background, other than the obvious point: without the success of the former on both the "R&B" and general charts, Jackson may not have attempted such a broad selection of styles on the latter.
-But as many commentators over the years have explained, Thriller's astounding success (as the highest-selling album for two consecutive years, an unprecedented feat not matched since) finally put an African American artist on top of the charts, as undeniably the most popular of all music artists in the world, instead of being merely one of several among the most popular.
-Motown had tried to play this game; in the early 1960s, seemingly they could have established their R&B artists as the top, in America at least, only to have The Beatles come ashore, precisely at Motown's peak (1964), and redefine standards of success, both critical and commercial, in the world of sound recording.
+Of course the racial dynamic at work in Jackson's progression from Off the Wall to Thriller is paramount, but Lee's films surprisingly leave that issue looming in the background, other than making the obvious point: without the success of the former on both the "R&B" and general charts, Jackson may not have attempted such a broad selection of styles on the latter.
+But as many commentators over the years have explained, Thriller's astounding success (as the highest-selling album for two consecutive years, an unprecedented feat not matched since) finally put an African American artist on top of the charts, undeniably the most popular of all music artists in the world, instead of being merely one of several among the most popular.
+Motown had tried this; in the early 1960s, seemingly they could have established one of their artists at the top, in America at least, only to have The Beatles come ashore, precisely at Motown's peak (1964), and redefine standards of success, both critical and commercial, in the world of sound recording.
 As the story goes, Jackson avenged them, confirmed by his temporary reunion with the Motown operation for the Motown 25: Yesterday, Today, Forever 1983 television special.
-What the interviewees in Lee's documentary may not want to admit is that the same drive to "cross over" that had made Jackson hang out at Studio 54, create Disco music, and sing ballads like 'She's Out of My Life'—all celebrated—also made him attempt Rock songs (from 'Beat It' to Bad's 'Dirty Diana', one of the worst things any human has ever concocted or even imagined in the bleakest visions of human foolhardiness); pull together a sort of soundtrack to a short horror-musical film with camp Vincent Price narration that somehow works; and... sing ballads like 'Human Nature'.
+What the interviewees in Lee's documentary may not want to admit is that the same drive to "cross over" that had made Jackson hang out at Studio 54, create Disco music, and sing ballads like 'She's Out of My Life'—all celebrated in the film—also made him attempt Rock songs (from 'Beat It' to Bad's 'Dirty Diana', one of the worst things any human has ever concocted or even imagined in the bleakest visions of human foolhardiness); pull together a soundtrack to a short horror-musical film with camp Vincent Price narration that somehow works; and... sing ballads like 'Human Nature'.

 "Pop" Success in the Past

 The Faustian bargain had been made: if your music comes to define an era of popular culture—in Jackson's case, the fantastical feel-good wonderland of the years, 1983-1987, when he jointly governed America with Steven Speilberg—you can expect that if you try to maintain such a position permanently you will suffer.
 The celebrity-tabloid pipeline found in both the U S and U K ensures that.
 To try to make music that appeals to millions, perhaps even billions, you are likely to go crazy.
 Who wants to hear about his private affairs?
-How he may have been a pedophile, or was hooked on countless pills, or may have embarked on a suicidial quest to look like Elizabeth Taylor via cosmetic surgery?
-I don't, the promo film for 'Black or White' (the bland Rock lead-off single of Dangerous (an album that could have been as good as Bad if it was not so damned long, a common problem in the early-1990s early-C D era) is straight-up unironically-bad enough.
+A pedophile, hooked on countless pills, engaged in a suicidial quest to look like Elizabeth Taylor via cosmetic surgery?
+Not me.
+The promo film for 'Black or White' (the bland Rock lead-off single of Dangerous (an album that could have been as good as Bad if it was not so damned long, a common problem in the early-1990s early-C D era) is straight-up unironically-bad enough.
 Lee wants to reclaim Jackson for the African American people, to celebrate the glorious 1970s, the halcyon Indian summer of the welfare state that it appears to be only in retrospect.
 The film entertains and informs for that reason.
 Unfortunately, it leaves out the following: all the teenage music acts following the example of the Jackson 5 (and the Partridge Family) that have produced little music of any value whatsoever and, in a way similar to Michael Jackson's fate, have ruined the lives of many of their participants; the obsession with individual commercial success that has consumed popular music since the 1980s as "synth pop" and Hip Hop replaced Rock; and the way in which these individual celebrities simultaneously bemoan and invite the attention of paparazzi and prurient journalists due to an apparent inability to escape from the model of artistry-as-therapy, that is: the artist as a rich person imposing emotional and psychological demands on his collaborators and listeners.
-If you want the world to leave you alone, you do not write a song called 'Leave Me Alone', promote it with a video clip that you know M T V will air ad nauseum, and include it on the C D copies of an album (though not on the L P and cassette versions, the song eventually is considered officially part of the album) that you hope will sell tens of millions of copies.
-At least Lee's Off the Wall film, if not all the interviewees, who at times seamlessly group Off the Wall and Thriller together (as they should be), hints at the problems inherent in trying to appeal to too many, especially in conveying the feeling that music for the masses does not belong to any part of the mass, fails to be a keepsake evoking a place from where we came and a time when we had fun.
+If you want the world to leave you alone, you do not write a song called 'Leave Me Alone', promote it with a video clip that you know M T V will air ad nauseum, and include it on the C D copies of an album (though not on the L P and cassette versions, the song is considered officially part of the album) that you hope will sell tens of millions of copies.
+At least Lee's Off the Wall film, if not all the interviewees, who at times seamlessly group Off the Wall and Thriller together, hints at the problems inherent in trying to appeal to too many, especially in conveying the feeling that music for the masses does not belong to any certain part of the mass: it fails to be a keepsake evoking a place called home or a good time.
 But like most contemporary documentary films, we have no narrator, no authorial voice, asking the difficult question that lingers in the background: are we to believe that Thriller was too "white" and that all the problems with popular music that I have just noted are not the fault of "black" artists?
 Was it possible for an African American musician to reach "number 1" status as unequivocally as Jackson did and not ruin his life/ have his life ruined?